Deborah Bennett Dip Couns MBACP(Reg)

 I hold a Diploma in Relationships Counselling & I am registered with Relationships Scotland.

-I have a Certificate in Bereavement Counselling Skills and am an experienced counsellor with CBCS (Cruse Bereavement Care Scotland).
+I have a Certificate in Bereavement Counselling Skills.

-I am experienced in offering time limited work (normally up to 6 sessions) that is focused and goal orientated, or longer term psychotherapy where we can explore more complex issues in depth.
+I am experienced in offering time limited work that is focused and goal orientated, or longer term psychotherapy where we can explore more complex issues in depth.

 Areas of counselling I deal with